hiimnhan/scc451/report.typ

 *Handling missing data*
 By using `isna()` function of Pandas.
 We can see that the dataset has no missing value.
 Code for missing value detection is in @missing-val (@app-code).

-*Identifying and treating outliers / noise* Outliers are data points that deviate significantly from the overall pattern of the dataset.
-They can take unusually high or low values compared to the majority of observations, potentially indicating measurement errors, or rare but valid phenomena @hanDataMining2011.
-In the following step, we will detect potential anomalies across all features and decide on appropriate treatments, such as removal, transformation, or imputation, depending on their impact on the dataset.

-There are some techniques to detect anomalies in data.
-Here we consider four methods commonly used in practice, i.e. Z-score (Standard Deviation Method), IQR Method, Isolation Forest and Modified Z-score (Median Absolute Deviation).
-The advantages and disadvantages of these methods are listed in @table-outlier-detection.
-Based on the dataset's mixture of symmetric and heavy-tailed distributions (@fig-distribution), we decide to employ the Modified Z-score for outliers detection task due to its robustness, simplicity and resistant to the influence of outliers (see implemented code and result in @fig-mod-zscore).

-The deteted anomalies are categorised into two types: (1) physically impossible values (e.g., negative precipitation, humidity above 100%), (2) reasonable extreme values (e.g., heavy rainfall or strong gusts).
-Each type is treated differently that the dataset remains both statistically consistent and physically realistic.
-With the first type, the outliers are replaced with missing values and later imputed using k-Nearest Neighbors (kNN) imputation for its decent performance @jadhavCompareImputation (see code implemented in @fig-outlier-treatment).
-#figure(
-  table(
-    columns: (auto, auto, auto),
-    table.header([Method], [Advantage], [Disadvantages]),
-    [Z-score (Standard Deviation Method)],
-    [
-      Simple and fast to compute.\
-      Works well for approximately normal distributions. \
-      Easy to interpret (values |z| > 3 often flagged).
-    ],
-    [
-      Sensitive to outliers and non-Gaussian data. \
-      Not reliable for skewed or heavy-tailed features.
-    ],

-    [IQR Method],
-    [
-      Simple and interpretable. \
-      Robust to outliers; no distributional assumptions. \
-      Suitable for skewed climate data (e.g., precipitation).
-    ],
-    [
-      Univariate only; ignores multivariate interactions. \
-      May flag valid extremes in naturally variable data.
-    ],

-    [
-      Isolation Forest,
-      "Randomly partition data; anomalies have shorter average path length."], [
-      Model-free and scalable to large datasets. \
-      Handles non-linear, high-dimensional data. \
-      Works well for mixed seasonal patterns and irregular weather events.
-    ],
-    [
-      Randomness may cause variability between runs. \
-      Requires hyperparameter tuning for small datasets. \
-      Less interpretable than statistical methods.
-    ],

-    [Modified Z-score (Median Absolute Deviation)],
-    [
-      Robust to skewness and extreme values. \
-      Non-parametric (no assumption of normality). \
-      Intepretable threshold (|M| > 3.5 commonly used).
-    ],
-    [
-      Univariate: ignores feature correlations. \
-      May miss contextual (multivariate) anomalies
-    ],
-  ),
-  caption: [Anomaly detection methods], )<table-outlier-detection>

 *Feature Scaling* Because the dataset includes features in different measurement unit (e.g., temperature in °C, humidity in %, pressure in hPa, precipitation in mm, and wind in km/h), directly compare raw values would bias distance-based clustering algorithm.
 Therefore, feature scaling is applied to bring all variables to comparable baseline and ensure they contribute equally in learning process.

 There are three methods considered, including Z-score standardization, Min-max Normalization and Robust Scaling. @table-feature-scaling shows the benefits and tradeoffs of these methods.
-Among these, Robust Scaling is the most suitable because of its robustness with skewed distribution and outliers (see code implemented in @fig-feature_scaling). @fig-befor-after-scaling shows the differences between before and after scaling.
-Before scaling, the data distributions are varied among features but after applying Robust Scaling method, we can see mostly distributions now look similar.
+Among these, Robust Scaling is the most suitable because of its robustness with skewed distribution and outliers (see code implemented in @fig-feature_scaling).
+All the rest methods are severely impacted by outliers and skewness because they depend on the mean (Z-score standardization) or the min and max of data (Min-max Normalization) @deAmorimTheChoiceOfScaling2023.
+Robust Scaling is a method that use median and interquartile range (IQR) for standardization.
+For each feature $x$,

-#figure(
-  image("feature_scaling.png"),
-  caption: [Before and after scaling], )<fig-befor-after-scaling>
+$
+  x' = frac(x - "median"(x), "IQR"(x))
+$
+where
+$
+  "IQR"(x) = Q_3(x) - Q_1(x)
+$
+The median is less sentitive to outliers than the mean and the IQR measure the spread of the central 50% of data, ignoring extreme values.

 #figure(
   table(